We've shared some of our most frequently asked questions below. If you still have questions, please reach out through our support page.

 Please refer to the Instructions for a diagram to supplement the following result descriptions:

 POSITIVE: Distinct pink-colored line appears in the control and test regions, and the test line (T) is equal to or darker than the control line (C), indicating one will probably ovulate in the next 24-48 hours.
-If trying to get pregnant, the best time to have intercourse is 24-48 hours after obtaining a positive test.
+If trying to get pregnant, the best time to have intercourse is within 24 hours of obtaining a positive test.

 NEGATIVE: Only one pink line appears in the control region (C) or the test line (T) is lighter than the control line (C) indicating a very low level of LH in urine, which is a negative result for ovulation.